Kim Jin-gyu (footballer, born 1997)

 Kim Jin-gyu (born 24 February 1997) is a South Korean footballer who plays as a midfielder for Jeonbuk Hyundai Motors and the South Korea national team.

-Career
+Club career

 Kim signed a professional contract with Busan IPark in January 2015.
 Kim made his debut for the club on 4 July 2015 in a 1–0 defeat to Seongnam FC.
 He scored his professional debut goal on 27 July against Daejeon Citizens to become the youngest goal scorer in the K League 1.

 Under Choi Yun-kyum in 2018, Kim featured regularly on the left side of a front three.
 However, Choi's replacement Cho Deok-je preferred to use Kim in central midfield.
 Under Cho, Kim was a regular for the side that went on to gain promotion to the K League 1.